t41372/t41372.github.io/README.md

 - `background 1`
   - get you a beautiful star background
 - `background 0`
-  - go back to default black background
+  - go back to the default background and clean the stars if applicable

 #### Other functionality of the terminal